 Not all airlines make space available to all partners

 Nowadays it’s common for airlines to have many redemption partners.
 While some airlines make all award seats available to members of partner frequent flyer programs, it’s far from consistent at this point.
+As a matter of fact, as time goes on, I’d say it’s the exception rather than the norm.
 For example:

 - Air France-KLM makes a lot of award space available exclusively to members of the Flying Blue program

-- Emirates blocks most first class award space through partner programs, and saves it for Skywards members
+- Emirates blocks most first class award space through partner programs, and saves it for Skywards members, even requiring elite status

-- Lufthansa only makes first class award seats available to partner programs at most 15 days out, while Miles & More members get access to the space before that
+- Lufthansa only makes first class award seats available to partner programs at most a few days out, while Miles & More members get access to the space before that

 - Singapore Airlines makes a vast majority of its premium cabin award space available to members of the KrisFlyer program